 There are system access controls throughout the BOG data submission process.
-Florida State University has role-based and application-based security on the prior legacy Student Information System and Campus Solutions/PeopleSoft.
+Florida State University has role-based and application-based security in its Oracle/PeopleSoft Campus Solutions student information system.
 The PeopleSoft role management process is an integrated online workflow that, at a minimum, depending on the sensitivity of the role, requires an employee's direct supervisor and the functional owner of the application or module to approve each request.
 Additionally, there are sufficient automated safeguards to remove access when employees are terminated, and supervisors and subject-area owners are responsible for auditing access logs on at least a quarterly basis.
 This same role-based and reporting-subject-area-based protocol is used for the OBIEE access to the data in the data warehouse.
 Based on our review of IR staff's security access to FSU systems, we concluded that IR employees do not have security to change transactional data in Campus Solutions or the data warehouse (which is read only), therefore adding an additional layer of control.